 - Spanish Dancer - - (Like the Teddy Bear rhyme, the jumper must perform each action (give a high kick, touch the ground, etc.) as it is said while jumping the rope at the same time.)

 24 Robbers came knocking at my door.

 I asked them what they wanted, and this is what they said:

 Spanish Dancer give a high kick,

 Spanish Dancer get out of town." (jumper jumps out)

 Here are some free and fun, old time kids games for outdoor play, including description and game rules.

-Mother May I - A game I enjoyed as a kid, "Mother May I" is played like this: One player is "It" (the leader) and stands at one end of the yard.
+- A game I enjoyed as a kid, "Mother May I" is played like this: One player is "It" (the leader) and stands at one end of the yard.
 All the other players stand in a row at the other end of the yard facing the leader.
 The leader calls to each player by name to perform a series of steps forward.
 For example: "Jane, take 4 baby steps forward" or "John, take 2 bunny hops forward".
 The player who's name was called must then reply "Mother, May I?", at which the leader replies "Yes, you may" - then the player may take the steps forward.
-If the player forgets to ask "Mother, may I?" and takes the steps forward anyway - he/she is out.
+If the player forgets to ask "Mother, may I?" and takes the steps forward anyway - he/she is out (or must return to the starting line).
 First player to reach the end of the yard where the leader stands wins the game.
 Possible types of steps that may be taken - baby, regular, giant, bunny hop, or skip.